 Evaluating the infrastructure of the utility and its resiliency to climate-related hazards is critical to safeguarding a community by the water, especially with an increased occurrence of extreme weather events and factors associated with a changing climate.
 Town Administrator Gregory Federspiel says, “One of our biggest motivations to try and get ahead of the impacts of climate change is really a financial concern.
 To anticipate that is going to be less costly than trying to repair in a crisis situation.”

 A wake-up call

 In October of 2014, seven inches of rain fell in the area surrounding the wastewater treatment plan within 24 hours.
 Though the plant did not sustain significant damage, similarly intense rain events have led to street closings, public infrastructure damage, and private property damage in the past.
-Following the 2014 event, Manchester-by-the-Sea’s utilities embarked on a project to work with the U.S. Environmental Protection Agency’s (EPA) Climate Ready Water Utilities (CRWU) program.
+Following the 2014 event, Manchester-by-the-Sea’s utilities embarked on a project to work with the U.S. Environmental Protection Agency’s (EPA) Creating Resilient Water Utilities (CRWU) program.
 The heavy rain event provided motivation for them to evaluate the potential impacts of climate change to their utility, look at ways to address these impacts, and prepare for the future.